Skip to main content

 Welcome to ITSM Professor

 Allow me to introduce myself - I am Professor Wise, the ITSM Professor.
-I have committed my academic research to IT Service Management including ITIL , ISO/ IEC 20000, Microsoft Operations Framework and other resources.
+I have committed my academic research to IT Service Management including ITIL, ISO/IEC 20000, Microsoft Operations Framework, and other resources.
 As I discover interesting and relevant concepts within best practices frameworks and standards, I will highlight them with you through this blog.
-I will also share insight and practical application from organizations and individuals who are implementing and improving their Service Management processes.
-And I also encourage you to join into the conversation.
-I want this to be a positive place for sharing IT Service Management tips, tricks, challenges and successes.
+I will also share insight and practical applications from organizations and individuals who are implementing and improving their Service Management processes.
+And I also encourage you to join in the conversation.
+I want this to be a positive place for sharing IT Service Management tips, tricks, challenges, and successes.
 Please email me at itsmprofessor@itsmacademy.com .
 I will add your question to the blog.
 Happy Reading!